Federal prosecutors indict four Chinese military officers over Equifax hack

-The Justice Department has charged four Chinese People's Liberation Army (PLA) officers in relation to the 2017 Equifax hack that leaked the personal details of some 145 million US consumers -- nearly half of all Americans -- as well as nearly a million UK and Canadian citizens.
+The Justice Department has charged four Chinese People's Liberation Army (PLA) officers in relation to the 2017 Equifax hack in which the personal details of some 145 million US consumers and nearly a million UK and Canadian citizens were stolen.
 The data included names, addresses, birth dates, Social Security numbers and some drivers license details.

 Federal prosecutors indict four Chinese military officers over Equifax hack